cschuman/resilience-mapping/docs/research/SPATIAL-CONTAGION-PAPER-REVISED.md

 - Apparent spatial patterns reflect shared causes, not causal spillovers
 - Targeting clusters may help efficiency but not due to propagation effects
 - Interventions must address root causes, not rely on geographic diffusion

+---

+**BOX 1: KEY MESSAGES FOR POLICY AND PRACTICE**

+1. **No evidence of geographic "spillover" effects.** Health improvements in one community do not appear to spread to neighbors.
+Do not design interventions expecting diffusion.

+2. **Communities change together due to shared causes.** Regional patterns reflect common exposures (labor markets, healthcare systems, policy) not causal contagion.

+3. **Target root causes, not geography.** Effective interventions must address the shared factors driving regional patterns, not assume geographic proximity enables diffusion.

+4. **Prediction of trajectories remains difficult.** Current data and methods cannot reliably predict which communities will improve or decline.
+"Early warning systems" based on these models would generate mostly false alarms.

+5. **Methodological caution for researchers.** Spatial features must use only pre-outcome data.
+Temporal leakage can create dramatic but spurious findings.

+---

 ### 4.3 Implications for Spatial Health Research